-- 1. The specific action to be taken;

-- 2. The reason for the action;

-- 3. The effective date of action;

-- 4. The employee's competitive area, competitive level, subgroup and service date, and the three (3) most recent ratings of record received during the last four (4) years; - 5.
-The place where the employee may inspect the regulations and records pertinent to his/her case; - 6.
-Information on reemployment rights (except as permitted by 5 CFR, 351.803 (a)); and - 7.
-The employee's grievance or appeal rights.
+- 1. The specific action to be taken - 2.
+The reason for the action - 3.
+The effective date of action - 4.
+The employee's competitive area, competitive level, subgroup and service date, and the three (3) most recent ratings of record received during the last four (4) years - 5.
+Information on reemployment rights (except as permitted by 5 CFR, 351.803 (a)) - 6.
+The employee's grievance or appeal rights